I speak with parents of preschoolers all the time.

 There are two other factors that may have an impact on whether your child is ready for preschool: potty training and age.

 Many preschools require students to be potty-trained or almost there.
 Your preschooler should also be able to put on and take off her shoes and coat, zip up her pants and wash her hands.

 Regarding age, educators define preschool as the two years before kindergarten.
 The age minimum differs in preschools…some want the child to be three by December of that academic year, while others will accept two year olds.

 Whatever your decision is about sending your child to preschool, spending time with your child will result in life-long benefits…building self-esteem, developing pre-literacy skills and strengthening the parent-child bond.
-If you visit my website and buy a copy of Show Me How!
-Build Your Child’s Self-Esteem Through Reading, Crafting and Cooking, you will be getting a unique activity book/parenting resource/memory book that will provide you with picture book summaries, easy crafts and healthful recipes…even an hour-by-hour schedule that will simplify your day.
+Visit my website or Amazon to buy a copy of Show Me How!
+Build Your Child’s Self-Esteem Through Reading, Crafting and Cooking.
+This unique activity book/parenting resource/memory book will provide you with picture book summaries, easy crafts and healthful recipes…even an hour-by-hour schedule that will simplify your day.
 Using Show Me How will definitely help you achieve your child’s school readiness goals.
-We offer your money back if you are not satisfied with the contents and the results and the book is on sale now for 50% off the cover price…only $22.50 per copy.

 In my next post, I’ll give some simple steps parents can take to get ready for the new school year…whether their children are toddlers or teenagers.

 Please don’t forget to leave a comment, nominating a school or other childcare facility you would like to receive a free copy of Show Me How!
 We’ll be collecting nominations through the end of September…and will award a dozen books to schools across the country.
 If you can spread the word via Twitter, Facebook or Pinterist, I would appreciate it.

 Do you know a teacher who would benefit from having this award-winning book?